-The actuarial report on policyholder liabilities and solvency reserves for the current reporting period was prepared as at 30 June 2020.
+The actuarial report on policy liabilities and solvency reserves for the current reporting period was prepared as at 30 June 2021.

-The actuary who prepared the actuarial report for the Company is Anne Lord.
+The actuary who prepared the actuarial report for the Company is David Chamberlain BEc, FIAA, FNZSA.

-The value of policyholder liabilities has been determined in accordance with Professional Standard 20 of the NZSA.
-After making appropriate checks, the actuary was satisfied the data provided was satisfactory for the purposes of her valuation.
+The value of policy liabilities has been determined in accordance with NZSA Professional Standard 20.
+After making appropriate checks, the actuary was satisfied the data provided was satisfactory for the purposes of his valuation.
 There were no qualifications issued in the actuarial report.
-The key assumptions used in determining policyholder liabilities have been set after consideration of future expectations including the impact of COVID-19 and are as follows:
+The key assumptions used in determining policy liabilities have been set after consideration of future expectations including the impact of COVID-19 and are as follows: